xawellington/eeee346-s24-hw7/README.md

 # Introduction

 In this homework assignment, you will be exploring a couple of simple cipher algorithms.
 In addition, you will gain experience working with inheritance and polymorphism.
 The two ciphers you will implement are the Caesar cipher and the Autokey cipher.
-Below you will find additional information for each of these.

 # Tasks

 In `AutokeyCipher.cpp` and `CaesarCipher.cpp`:
-  * Implement the constructor and encode() and decode() member functions as specified in `AutokeyCipher.h` and `CaesarCipher.h`.
+  * Implement the encode() and decode() member functions as specified in `AutokeyCipher.h` and `CaesarCipher.h`.

 In `Cipher.h`:
   * Complete the class definition as described in the comments.